 For more than 50 years, Quakers had operated short-term, international workcamps in environmental work, construction, renovation and social projects.
 This was to finish when the work of QISP was wound up (‘laid down’ in Quaker speak).

 Many Friends first came into contact with Quakers through volunteering on or hearing about workcamps.
 Volunteering on a Quaker project provided Young Friends in particular (and prospective Friends) from different countries, an opportunity to meet up, work together and develop lasting friendships and mutual support.

 As we approached the new Millennium, some Friends had a concern that Quakers’ contribution in the field of volunteering at an organisational level might be lost without a body to promote and support it.
 They acknowledged the value of volunteering, to individuals, to communities and also to The Religious Society of Friends itself.
 Rather than reducing this opportunity, these Friends wished to extend it and to develop good quality volunteering projects.

 In addition, they wanted to offer support to those Friends across Europe who wished to put their faith into action in response to specific community needs but where for various reasons, including perhaps a lack of financial resources or time, small or ageing meetings, or being geographically isolated, they were unable to develop Quaker volunteering initiatives independently.

-In 2000, when other faith groups were developing their volunteering, when the UK government was encouraging community building through new volunteering initiatives and the UN was promoting 2001 as the International Year of Volunteering, it seemed the right time for Quakers to explore new ways for individuals to offer voluntary service in the 21st century.
+In 2000, with the UN promoting 2001 as the International Year of Volunteering, it seemed the right time for Quakers to explore new ways for individuals to offer voluntary service in the 21st century.
 Soon afterwards, QVA was born!